top of page

-Wondering how much security camera installation really costs in 2025?
-You’re not alone — most homeowners start with camera prices, only to realize the real expense lies in the cables, network, storage, and expertise needed to make everything work together.
+Wondering how much security camera installation really costs in 2025 2026 updated*?
+You’re not alone — most homeowners start with camera prices, only to realize the real expense lies in the installation costs, cables, network, storage, and expertise needed to make everything work together.

-DIY setups can start under $1,000, but they often bring hidden costs: subscriptions, weak Wi-Fi coverage, missed recordings, and countless hours spent troubleshooting.
+DIY setups can be less expensive, but they often bring hidden costs: subscriptions, weak Wi-Fi coverage, missed recordings, and countless hours spent troubleshooting.

 If you’re planning to install security cameras this year, take five minutes to understand what you’re really paying for — and how to get it done right the first time.